Every year the Red Door helps over 350 families affected by abuse and homelessness to heal and rebuild their lives.

 We also provide a Food Bank for families who have moved out of the shelter, addressing the need for support during their critical transition into stable and permanent independence.

 With the lack of safe, affordable housing and the prohibitively high cost of private market rent, it is becoming increasingly difficult for families to make ends meet.
 The average family moving out of the Red Door into a private market rental is now spending an average of 60% of their income on rent alone!
 This puts them in a very vulnerable position, and at high risk of being homelessness again.

-The Food Bank operates twice weekly at our Family Shelter and weekly at our Violence Against Women shelter.
-Families who come to our Food Bank are able to receive the fresh and staple foods they need, including culturally specific items, and donated supermarket gift cards.
+The Food Bank operates weekly at our Violence Against Women shelter.
+Families who come to our Food Bank are able to receive the fresh and staple foods they need, including culturally specific items, special diet items, and donated supermarket gift cards.
 They are also provided with TTC fare to cover their transportation costs to and from the Food Bank.

-But the Food Bank is about more than just providing groceries for families.
-It’s a helping hand through a critical time.
-It’s giving a mother a sense of security and peace of mind, knowing that at the end of the month, she won’t have to choose between paying the rent and feeding her children.
+The Food Programs are about more than just providing groceries for families.
+They are a helping hand through a critical time.
+It’s a sense of security and support for a single mother working to build a brighter future for her family.
 That kind of support is invaluable.

 Help fund our costs with a one time donation

 - $10 — Provides TTC tickets for a mother to access the Food Bank for the week

 - $25 — Provides basic kitchen supplies and essentials for a family